Building a community dedicated to education excellence.

 The Medical Scientist Training Program application is available to all qualified U.S. applicants.
 After the UW School of Medicine receives the AMCAS application, applicants must submit an MSTP preliminary application by visiting the MSTP website.

-The deadline for submitting AMCAS applications was October 15, 2018 and applicants must have listed their interest in the UW School of Medicine M.D./Ph.D. program.
+The deadline for submitting AMCAS applications is October 15, 2021 and applicants must list their interest in the UW School of Medicine M.D./Ph.D. program.

-The Office for Academic, Rural and Regional Affairs and the Center for Health Equity, Diversity and Inclusion (CEDI) sponsors a summer Prematriculation Program (PreMat) for medical students from backgrounds underrepresented in medicine and those who have been away from an intensive academic program for a significant amount of time.
-PreMat serves as a scholastic enrichment program that facilitates students' transition to medical school by providing academic and social support.
+The Office for Academic, Rural and Regional Affairs and the Office for Healthcare Equity sponsor a summer Prematriculation Program (PreMat) for medical students in Washington, Wyoming, Alaska, Montana, and Idaho who have backgrounds underrepresented in medicine and/or who have been away from an intensive academic program for two or more years.

-The one-week intensive program consists of coordinated activities designed to address student competencies needed for the rapid adjustment to medical school.
-The PreMat lectures familiarize entering students with the course content taught early in medical school, while providing experiences in learning skills and community building.
-The aim is for students to become acquainted with available resources to support their success.
+The one-week intensive scholastic enrichment program consists of coordinated activities designed to address student competencies needed for the rapid adjustment to medical school.
+The PreMat lectures familiarize entering students with the course content taught early in medical school, while providing experiential learning and activities aimed at connecting students with peers, faculty, and advisors.
+The aim is for students to become acquainted with available resources to support their academic success.

-Each morning the program consists of an introduction to the Metabolic and Cellular Basis of Disease (MBCD) course with lectures that include basic sciences and clinical correlations.
-Additional afternoon lectures will focus on central health issues for medically underserved populations including diabetes, occupational hazards for farm workers, poverty, LGBTQ health topics, and global health.
+Each morning the program consists of a team building and reflection activity, followed by a lecture from our Molecular and Cellular Basis of Disease (MCBD) course.
+Additional lectures will focus on central health issues for medically underserved populations.
 University of Washington Health Sciences faculty are the PreMat instructors.
-Second-year medical students serve as teaching assistants and facilitate the classroom and evening tutorial sessions.
+Second-year medical students serve as teaching assistants and facilitate the classroom and tutorial sessions.

-PreMat recognizes the importance of social support and mentorship for student success.
-Thus, sessions on learning skills and self-care, and community program visits are planned.
-Participants will have opportunities to learn from current medical students, faculty, residents, and community health providers.
-Additionally, evening and weekend networking activities will be offered as part of the PreMat Program.
+PreMat recognizes the importance of social support and mentorship for student success, thus sessions on learning skills and self-care are also planned.
+Participants will have opportunities to interact with current medical students, residents, faculty staff and community health providers.

-The 2020 PreMat Program runs from Monday, August 3 through Friday, August 7, 2020.
-Sessions will be held at the University of Washington Magnusson Health Sciences Center in Seattle and attendance is required at all sessions.
-Participants should expect to spend 8 to 10 hours each day in sessions.
-It will not be feasible for students to have employment or other commitments while enrolled in the PreMat Program.
+Instruction will happen virtually through the Zoom platform, and attendance is required at all sessions.
+Participants should expect to spend 4-5 hours each weekday in classes.
+It will not be feasible for students to have schedule commitments while enrolled in the PreMat Program.

 Please contact Danielle Ishem with any questions at firstname.lastname@example.org.